-The Brazilian midfielder has insisted that the prolific attacker has the backing of his colleagues in the wake of his revelation that he is unhappy at Real Madrid
+Kaka has stressed that Cristiano Ronaldo has the full support of his Real Madrid teammates in the wake of his admission that he is unhappy at the Santiago Bernabeu.

 The Portugal international cited 'a professional issue' as the reason behind his revelation, but the Brazilian has made it clear that he has the backing of his colleagues on the matter.